 Rhodes encourages active-duty soldiers to remain anonymous, noting that a group with large numbers of anonymous members can instill in its adversaries the fear of the unknown—a “great force multiplier.”

-Those ties gained more public attention in the wake of the Capitol attack, as leaked records records showed that around 40,000 law enforcement and military officials (both active and retired) were listed as “Oath Keepers” members.
+Those ties gained more public attention in the wake of the Capitol attack, as leaked records showed that around 40,000 law enforcement and military officials (both active and retired) were listed as “Oath Keepers” members.